 Mobile was the chosen channel of the presidential candidates during the 2016 election campaign.
-Text messaging services were leveraged to share round-the-clock updates and help candidates grow their audience.
+Text messaging services leverage to share round-the-clock updates and help candidates grow their audience.

 SMS was the preferred marketing channel because it can be used in multiple ways; to provide news updates, include apps, embed videos and links and drive traffic through your sales funnel.
-But it can also be used to send polls.
+But you can also use it to send polls.

-And because 98% of text messages are opened, multiple choice and marketing segmentation surveys represent powerful tools that enable you to collect information analytic data on other digital platforms do not provide.
+And because 98% of text messages open, multiple choice and marketing segmentation surveys represent powerful tools that enable you to collect information analytic data on other digital platforms do not provide.
 And the added bonus is, you don’t betray customers by selling their private information.